mccoderpy/discord.py-message-components/docs/components.rst

 .. class:: SelectOption(label, value, description, emoji, default)

-   Builds you a dict which can be used as an option for a :class:`SelectMenu`
+   Represents a option for a :class:`SelectMenu`.

    .. _select-option-parameters: